wp-plugins/codepeople-post-map/readme.txt

 = Q: Why the map's tag is not inserted on page content? =

-A: There are some content editors, available as WordPress plugins, that provoke some compatibility issues with WordPress, in this case you should type the sortcode manually:
+A: There are some content editors, available as WordPress plugins, that provoke some compatibility issues with WordPress, in this case you should type the shortcode manually:
 [codepeople-post-map]

 = Q: How many maps I can insert into a post? =

 A: In the free version of plugin only one map with only one point associated in each post/page.
-In the premium version of plugin it is possible associate multiple points to the post and insert multiple sortcodes ( if there are multiple maps included in the same post/page, all of them will display the same points)
+In the premium version of plugin it is possible associate multiple points to the post and insert multiple shortcodes ( if there are multiple maps included in the same post/page, all of them will display the same points)

 = Q: How to insert Google maps into a template? =